Thomas Butler was born in Cadamstown, County Kildare in 1820.

 Meanwhile, Craig Butler, Keith and Elaine’s only child, followed in the family tradition and farmed at Redlands with his wife Jenny (Beattie) until they eventually sold the Butler property in March 2005.
 “Scourge” as he is known both far and wide managed to by luck or stealth sell the property just in time to avoid incurring the two most devastating and consecutive droughts of 2006 and 2007.
 Consequently it seems, so has ended, a remarkable 140 years of farming in WA by the Thomas Butler clan.

 Craig and Jenny also have only one child and he is also Alex.
-Tantalizingly, after almost two hundred years since the birth of great, great, grandfather Thomas Butler, he, young Alex, remains singularly the only potential life-spring for the continuation of the Thomas Butler family line.
+Tantalizingly, after almost two hundred years since the birth of great, great, grandfather Thomas Butler, he, young Alex and the lovely wife Megan remain the potential life-spring for the continuation of that Thomas Butler family name.